 The Administrative Core is designed to meet the following objectives:

 - Ensure that the IDDRC scientific cores provide excellent service, are cost-effective, and are well-matched to the needs of IDDRC research projects.
 Questions and comments about the cores can be addressed to Leonard Abbeduto, Ph.D., Judy Van de Water, Ph.D., or Tony Simon, Ph.D.
-The financial aspects of the core services are the responsibility of MIND Institute CAO, Michele Ono.
+The financial aspects of the core services are the responsibility of MIND Institute Chief Administrative Officer, Michele Ono.

 - Ensure that the IDDRC research component makes timely progress in addressing its specific aims and spurs additional broad-based translational research on IDD.
 This objective is addressed in many ways, including through the sponsorship of seminars and meetings.
 Questions and comments about the IDDRC research project can be addressed to Randi Hagerman, M.D. who is the Principal Investigator for the project, or Leonard Abbeduto, Ph.D. who is Co-principal Investigator.

 - Ensure that the IDDRC has the resources needed to fulfill its mission.
 If you would like to make a financial gift to the IDDRC, please contact Leonard Abbeduto, Ph.D. or the MIND Institute Development Director Elizabeth McBride at firstname.lastname@example.org.

 - Create a sense of “centerness” among the IDDRC investigators and staff.
-This objective is addressed in many ways, including through the sponsorships of seminars and meetings.
+This objective is addressed in many ways, including through the sponsorship of seminars and meetings.

 - Promote innovation.
 By assisting IDDRC faculty with translating their research findings into more wildly available treatments, diagnostic tests, and products.
 Efforts in this area are led by Drs.
-Simon and Van de Water, who will work with other UC Davis Offices around technology transfer.
+Tony Simon and Judy Van de Water, who will work with other UC Davis Offices around technology transfer.

 - Integrate the IDDRC into the broader context of the UC Davis campus and the NICHD IDDRC network.
 This integration is achieved by the interaction of the IDDRC leadership with the External Advisory Committee and the Campus Advisory Committee.